jesusantguerrero/stock-market/README.md

 ```
 #### Cloning the repo

-1. Open a Terminal / Command Line / Bash Shell in your projects directory
+1. Open a Terminal in your projects directory
 2. Clone this repo

 ```shell